surfsara-visualization/varrout/index.md

 # Introduction

-Here you can find slides and videos for the VARR Out event held on November 8th, 2019
+Here you can find slides and videos for the VARR Out event held on November 8th, 2019.

+See [here](program.md) for the program of the event.

 # Presentation slides